-“Clifford, get out here and defend my honor before I kick the shit out of you both!”
+“Clifford, get out here and defend my honor before I kick the hell out of you both!”

 “Eric, brother,” Clifford said, from up through the pop-top, before pulling on his tunic as he vaulted from the van.
 “Mellow out, okay—let’s work on that tension, relax it right out of your spine.”

-“Come any closer, wimpo, and I’ll break your spine,” Eric spat back.
+“Come any closer, wimpo, and I’ll break your spine,” Eric spat back, twice pounding my fender.

 With that, I dropped hood, locked up, leaving the three of them and Bruno scowling and growling, but ultimately little else.
-Clifford in fact seemed to be making some headway with his neo-Ghandian approach.
+Clifford in fact looked to be making some headway with his neo-Ghandian approach, seeming otherwise harmless.
 Indeed, from safe distance, namely from across the drive by a pair of public phone booths near the snack stand, their whole showdown smelled of Kabuki guerilla theater.
 Or that might just have been the odor of heads and entrails from this morning’s gutted longjaw mudsuckers and brown rockfish, rotting away atop a plastic milk crate around the bend.

-In any case, I needed an out, reason enough to make that follow-up call, couldn’t put it off any longer.
+In any case, I needed an out from all the sniping, reason enough to make that follow-up call, couldn’t put it off any longer.

 Hsssssst, pop… “This is Sydney.
-I’m off to L.A. right now on heap big business.
+I’m off to L.A. right now on a sudden trip heap big business.
 At the sound of the tone, leave me a message of any length, I’ll get back to you soon as I can.
-Oh, and if this is Kenneth Herbert, pick up a long note I left for you above my mailbox, would you please?
+Oh, and if this is Kenneth Herbert, pick up a long note I left for you in a parcel box below my mail slot, would you please?
 Didn’t know how to reach you, where are you this time?
-Grow up and get a real place and phone—find my box and get to work on that proposal…” Crackle, beeep… CLICK.
+Get a real place and phone—find my box and get to work on that proposal…” Crackle, beeep… CLICK.

 Actually, calling them phone booths was being generous to a falsehood.
 Out here, Ma Bell didn’t provide truly respectable wood-clad, pebble-paneled chambers for discreet personal exchanges.
-No, Ma offered bogus open-air aluminum listening posts, which left coin poppers like me shouting their intimacies into the wind, fighting to get a word in with the next-phone caller spitting invectives mere inches away.
-On these side-by-side pay horns, freedom of expression grazed the public’s right to know.
+No, she offered bogus open-air aluminum listening posts, which left coin poppers like me shouting their intimacies into the wind, fighting to get a word in with the next-phone caller spitting invectives mere inches away.
 Fortunately, I couldn’t think of anything of consequence to say.

-Hung up: No message, no Josh box, no place, no phone—the neighborhood was turning hostile and my car had gone dead.
-And this proposal deal was so important she left it taped to her goddamn mail box?
+Hung up: No message, no Josh box recovery, no place, no phone—the neighborhood was turning hostile and my car had gone dead.
+And this proposal deal was so important she left it in her goddamn postal bin?
 L.A.?!
 Here I was stuck again, under a sputtering streetlight, when by all rights I could have been there.
 Dusted by her, who was down there, when common decency said she shoulda been here.
 And what was that…person doing up there, anyway?

 I slammed the receiver and panned about a darkened Aquatic Park.
-Appeared that the antagonists had retreated to their respective vehicles, with no visible signs of bloodshed or further damage, even though it probably wasn’t over.
+Appeared that the antagonists had retreated to their respective vehicles, with no visible signs of bloodshed or further damage, even though all that likely wasn’t over.
 Across Van Ness Drive, Fort Mason’s promontory dropped sharply to that khaki tan basewall, to shadowy thickets of shrubbery, ficus and wild, if not poisonous vines.

 Still, I could make out a sagging lean-to eyesore one third of the way up to an officers’ club’s loftier grounds.
 By day, the hillside’s untended tendril tangle lent a barbed wire DMZ resistance to the entire fortification; come nightfall it was downright forbidding.
 Things were stirring up there about the abandoned shed; I could hear them as I shambled back to the Volvo.
 Creatures were skulking about the shadowy greens.
 What, I didn’t care to explore, despite conjuring up grotesque iguanodons and gila monsters from the discomfort of my front seat.

 But now the whole scurrilous lot was coming to the surface, and the subspecies wasn’t reptilian; it was Carnivora Felidae.
 I could scarcely make them out: small, low-crawling felines emerging from the leafy underbrush.
 Timid cats, aggressive cats, scrawny cats, fatted cats—scraggly mongrel Persians and kinky tailed Siamese: feral, feculent, here they were, slinking down the hillside to a missing chainlink or two in Fort Mason’s retaining fence.
-Abyssinians, Prussian Blues, gray Certosinos, fierce Egyptian Maus, Scottish Folds, longhaired Balinese seemed to clot at the fence holes like shiploaded immigrants on old Angel Island, pouncing down the park’s low basewall toward the sidewalk.
+Abyssinians, Prussian Blues, gray Certosinos, fierce Egyptian Maus, Scottish Folds, longhaired Balinese seemed to clot at the fence holes, pouncing down the park’s low basewall toward the sidewalk.

-Then up onto…what was that?
-A large wooden platform on the hood of a paint-spackled ’73 Ford, cats marching in cordons like doughboys to frontline mail call.
-It was a jute-shawled harridan’s, who sat inside the Fairlane, spooning out cans of Puss ‘n’ Boots under a dim dome light.
+There a large wooden platform sat on the hood of a paint-spackled ’73 Ford, cats marching to it in cordons like Treasure Island recruits.
+It belonged to a jute-shawled harridan who sat inside the Fairlane, spooning out cans of Puss ‘n’ Boots under a dim dome light.
 Must have been four cardboard cases, BBQ Chicken Parts to Liver ‘n’ Onions, stacked in the back seat.
 Her car radio spun big-band Artie Shaw, and the jumping cats just ate it all up.
 Fels Sylvestris, Pallas’ cats, margays, black-footed Sebalas, tiger-striped tabbies and coonies: They swarmed over scores of heaped bakery tins atop the plywood platform, purring something awful under the gauzy glow of a flittering streetlight.

 The old woman must have been some sort of pie-pan piper, dishing out cat food to every nick-eared feline stray in town.
-Rex, Manx—had to be pumas popping out of that brush, lynxes and jags and leopards and ocelots—all kinds of slinking, snarling, half-starving lionines and grimalkin chowing down.
+Rex, Manx—all kinds of slinking, snarling, half-starving lionines and grimalkin chowing down.
 Their numbers swelled to where it looked like they were closing in on me with toxic cat piss and spray at the ready.
 I double-checked my windows and door locks, cramming into my sleeping bag, their caterwauls threading through the Alex DeGrassi guitar tape and sourdine bickering from Sherry’s battened down Econoline van.

 I clicked on my Blaupunkt to drown all that out, catching KYA’s moldy replay of the Eagles’ ‘One of These Nights, one of these crazy ol’ nights’.
-Enough of that, all the way out here for meager cat scraps, like an answering machine message and plain brown letter taped to her slot.
-So a punched button took me over to ‘Have You Heard About the Lonesome Loser’ in minor key.
+Enough of that, all the way out here for meager cat scraps, like an answering machine message and plain brown letter.
 That and all the cats got me to thinking of Pags, of racing back to those payphones to give Moon a dose of where is and why for’s…dream on—too little, too late, lamebrain.
-Lag time, clocked out—what a hokey joke of a homecoming that would be, way things were today…
+Lag time, clocked out—what a hokey joke of a heartland homecoming that would be, the way things were today…

 Instead, I stirred about to peek up over the Volvo’s crack-padded dashboard until its gearshift lever stabbed my scrawnier ribs, chewing over the potential protein and carbohydrate content of those liver ’n’ onions cans, for the cats were eating better than I was.
 Some dark, smoking figures argued in passing—about what, I didn’t even want to know, instead peering over at the bright lights of Ghirardelli Square shimmering off Aquatic Park’s lagoon, the penetrating mid-bay sweep of that Alcatraz beacon.
 Dousing KSAN’s new Springsteen cuts with icy fingers, I picked up on harbor seals jumping, tides slapping against the distant breakwaters as the fog and plodding crude-oil tankers rolled in toward East Bay refineries.

 A long KSAN airplay of ‘Darkness On the Edge of Town’ finally did me in.
-I dozed off, however fitfully, at least until I heard another engine firing up, real racecar-like, an alarm clock from Acheron.
+I dozed off, however fitfully, wondering whether I’d stay put the whole night through—what with everybody handling their 3 a.m. leak in their own peculiar ways.
+At least until I heard another engine firing up, real racecar-like, an alarm clock from Acheron.
 Had to be one of the Porsches there across the drive.
 Made me wonder between REM waves whether it was Eric, and what he could be up to.
-Which rusty 912 was he thrashing in tonight?
-And what was he doing with that dog of his…
+Which rusty 912 was he thrashing in and about tonight?
+And what was he doing with that dog…